Playwright’s note:

 What can we do to prevent this from happening again and again?

-Every performance of the play is followed by a post-show discussion about the issues raised by Columbine, including bullying, cliques, easy access to guns, parenting, violent media, and conflict resolution.
+First, we can have a dialogue.
+Every performance of the play is followed by a post-show discussion about the issues raised by Columbine, including bullying, cliques, easy access to guns, parenting, violence in the media, and conflict resolution, and building more compassionate school communities.

 Some positive actions we can take toward prevention: